 - Homework: Homework assignments will be given each week for every section covered in the course.
-Homework assignments will count as 10% of your final grade. - Quizzes: Six quizzes will be given.
-Cumulatively, the quizzes will count as 10% of your final grade. - Discussion Forums: Four discussion forums will be available, and your participation is required.
-These graded discussions will count 5% of your grade. - Unit Exams: Four exams will be given, and you will be provided with a review to prepare for each exam.
-Each test will count as 15% of your grade. - Final Exam: The comprehensive final exam will be given at the end of the course.
+Homework assignments will count as 15% of your final grade. - Quizzes: Six quizzes will be given.
+Cumulatively, the quizzes will count as 10% of your final grade. - Unit Exams: Four exams will be given, and you will be provided with a review to prepare for each exam.
+Each test will count as 15% of your grade. - Final Exam: The comprehensive final exam will be given at the end of the course during Week 16.
 The final exam will count as 15% of your grade and will replace your lowest exam grade if it is higher.

+Required Technology:

-Required Technology: A TI-84 Plus graphing calculator is required for this course.
+A TI-84 Plus graphing calculator is required for this course.
 A TI-89 or higher or a TI-Nspire are not permitted.
 Internet capability is also required to gain access to course materials and online assignments via MyMathLab software.

-Determination of Course Grade/Detailed Grading Formula:
+Determination of Course Grade/Detailed Grading Formula: Grading Formula:

-Grading Formula:

-Final Average = .60(Exam Average) +.15(Final Exam) +.10(Homework) +.10(Quizzes) +.05(Discussion Forum Participation)
+Final Average = .60(Exam Average) +.15(Final Exam) +.15(Homework) +.10(Quizzes)